Amsterdam/design-system/packages/css/src/components/header/README.md

 Using it consistently helps users recognize and trust the website.
 It is the same on every page of the application.

-The amount of links in the Page Menu should be limited to a handful.
+The page menu can contain a maximum of 5 items.
 The last two will often be ‘Search’ and ‘Menu’.
 Labels should be short to ensure the menu fits on one line, even on medium-wide screens.
 An icon can be added to the end of a link to make its function easier to find.